LesleyLai/digital-garden/content/Concepts/triangle mesh.md

 ## Advantages of Triangles
 Some of the advantages of triangles including that
 - you will always have a valid triangle given any three points as long as they are not in a line
-- We can interpolate on a triangle easily with the [[./barycentric coordinate|barycentric coordinate]]
+- We can interpolate on a triangle easily with the [[./barycentric coordinates|barycentric coordinates]]
 - Triangles are always [[convex polygon|convex]] and coplanar, which simplifies many algorithms

 ## What Makes a "good" Triangle Mesh